YunpuZhang/Dual-robotic-ultrasound-tomography/README.md

 The functionity implemented are the BXp calculation, motion planing algorithm, and virtual fixture.

-The BXp problem code could be found in
+The BXp problem code could be found in bxp_RF_calibrater.zip.